 -

-Explore how MDL 28170, a selective calpain inhibitor, enables advanced neuroprotection and cognitive assay design.
-This article uncovers new mechanistic insights and practical workflow considerations, setting it apart from existing resources.
+Explore how BML-277, a potent and selective Chk2 inhibitor, is advancing DNA damage response research and radioprotection of T-cells.
+This article uncovers novel mechanistic insights and practical assay guidance, setting it apart from existing resources.

 -